 Polite Herding Dog (PHD)

 The Polite Herding Dog tests, evalutate the dogs ability to stay under control and well mannered in a public setting.
 Dogs must pass all 10 tasks to pass.
 Only 1 level is allowed per show weekend and must be entered on the entry form.
-Treats may but use after an exercise is finished, but while the task is being preformed or as a lure to get the dog to preform the task.
+Treats may but use after an exercise is finished, but not while the task is being preformed or as a lure to get the dog to preform the task.

 PHD- Level 1

 1. The dog allows a friendly stranger to approach and shake hands with the handler.
 THe dog may not shy away or show any signs of aggression.